RobertsLab/resources/docs/Undergraduate-contract.md

 3) Research supplies (and equipment) are purchased through my grants and are very expensive.

-4) You need to commit to at least 10 hours per week.
+4) You need to commit to at least 4-10 hours per week.

-5) Always, Always ask Sam or Steven if you have any questions or are unsure about something.
+5) Always, Always ask Steven or someone else if you have any questions or are unsure about something.
 You are here to learn and you should take the initiative to make the most of your time here.

 6) You need to maintain an e-lab notebook / journal that is updated on a daily basis.
 The platform for this will be genefish.wordpress.com.